machichima/obstore/docs/getting-started.md

 ## Constructing a store

+You can use the top-level [`from_url`][obstore.store.from_url] function to construct a store from a top-level URL.
+Among others this supports `s3://bucket/path`, `gs://bucket/path`, `az://account/container/path`, and `https://mydomain/path`.

-Classes to construct a store are exported from the `obstore.store` submodule:
+Alternatively, you can construct a store directly:

 - [`S3Store`][obstore.store.S3Store]: Configure a connection to Amazon S3.
 - [`GCSStore`][obstore.store.GCSStore]: Configure a connection to Google Cloud Storage.